 - Trade Finance

-The advanced courses provide students with an in-depth perspective on specific aspects regarding the financial environment, as to adopt a more practical approach.
+The advanced courses provide students with an in-depth perspective on specific aspects of the financial environment, so as to adopt a more practical approach.

 - Business Valuation Methods

 - Fintech in the era of AI

 The Experiences are “experiential” activities, structured over a single day or several days, which ensure the improvement of analytical thinking combined with a real practical attitude.